dcunited001/dcunited001.github.io/_posts/2017-06-13-international-trends-2020-the-automation-crisis.md

     - addressing climate change requires limiting economic development (i.e. diversion of liquidity and the aversion of its accumulation) and government spending

+# (Nine) Major Factors

+This is an overview of nine major factors that act as components to the development and outcome of the crisis.
+These factors are not listed in order of significance because the system is non-linear and these factors effects, dynamics and magnitudes are thus interdependent.

 ## (1) [Geoeconomic Dynamics of Automation and Unemployment](#geoeconomic-dynamics-of-automation-and-unemployment)